oreoana/eurovelo-map-2022/README.md

 # Use
 After installation, simply run `python radoutes.py`.
 The map HTML file will be saved in the top-level directory.
-For an example, run `python radroutes.py examples/activities.py`.
+For an example, run `python radroutes.py examples/activities.yml --out_file_path examples`.

 # Testing